Did you know you can take out income protection through super? Find out how it differs from standalone cover.

 An insurance adviser can help you find and compare different rollover options currently available.

 - How much you earn.
-If you are in a high income tax bracket and have income protection outside of super you can claim a bigger deduction (up to 45%), while the maximum that can be claimed on income protection held inside super is limited to 15%.
+If you are in a high income tax bracket and have income protection outside of super you can claim a bigger deduction (up to 45%), while the maximum that you can save on income protection held inside super is limited to 15%.

 - The policy you choose.
 If you hold income protection inside super and the policy includes benefits that can’t be released according to the terms of the Superannuation Industry (Supervision) Act (SIS), a private ruling from the Australian Taxation Office will be needed to determine the tax-deductible portion of premiums paid.